jessecrossen/ttsim/README.md

 Turing Tumble Simulator
 =======================

-This is a software simulator of the [Turing Tumble](https://www.turingtumble.com/), an amazing programmable marble-powered computer.
+This is a software simulation of the [Turing Tumble](https://www.turingtumble.com/), an amazing programmable marble-powered computer.
 It runs entirely in your browser, so you can [try it out here](https://jessecrossen.github.io/ttsim/).
 If you've used an actual Turing Tumble, it should be straightforward to get started, but here's